 This also means that running Fiddler, for example, will not intercept the requests made by processes running on linux as it runs in a lightweight VM.

-Now mitmproxycomes in handy - fire it up in my trusty Windows Terminal and I can inspect all web requests easily!
+comes in handy - fire it up in my trusty Windows Terminal and I can inspect all web requests easily!
 How?
 Read on :)

 Installing mitmproxy

-This can be done as easily as pip3 install mitmproxy and you're off!
+This can be done as easily as pip3 install mitmproxy

-When you run mitmproxyfor the first time, it will generate some self-signed certificates for you in ~/.mitmproxy in order to inspect HTTPS traffic.
+for the first time, it will generate some self-signed certificates for you in ~/.mitmproxy

 Now, some applications will happily allow you to just give you a warning when untrusted certificates are used, but many will deny the request and rightly so.

-This means you will have to add the mitmproxy to your trusted certificate store.
+to your trusted certificate store.
 Here I show how to do it on Ubuntu, but other distros might have different procedures.

 Trusting the mitmproxy certificate

-First, create a folder under /usr/share/ca-certificates/ to hold your custom certificates for easy cleanup.
+to hold your custom certificates for easy cleanup.

 sudo mkdir /usr/share/ca-certificates/self-signed

-Then copy over the certificate (it needs to have a suffix of .crt)
+Then copy over the certificate (it needs to have a suffix of .crt

 sudo cp ~/.mitmproxy/mitmproxy-ca-cert.pem /usr/share/ca-certificates/self-signed/mitmproxy-ca-cert.crt